mistersingh179/bw-dashboard/README.md

 - add it as a header with key `cookie` & value of `next-auth.session-token=81f3db43-b3fb-4a85-8507-bee316db9ae2`

 ## Pending backlog
-- on webpage detail show counts of spots & advertisements
 - setup pattern for api to disclose the return type to be prisma object nested inside a superjson result
 - design improvement to reduce scored campaigns
   - user has categories